-No compensation was paid to our non-employee directors for services rendered during the year ended December 31, 2020.
+No compensation was paid to our non-employee directors for services rendered during the year ended December 31, 2021.

-The material terms of the non-employee director compensation program, as approved by our Board of Directors on June 21, 2021, are summarized below.
+The material terms of the non-employee director compensation program, as it is currently contemplated, are summarized below.

 The non-employee director compensation program provides for annual retainer fees and/or long-term equity awards for our non-employee directors.
-Each non-employee director will receive an annual retainer of \$50,000 plus an additional \$10,000 for each board committee that he or she chairs.
-A non-employee director serving as chairman of the board will receive an additional annual retainer of \$100,000.
-The non-employee directors will also receive stock options to purchase 100,000 shares of Common Stock of the Company, with 50% vesting after the first year and 50% vesting after the second year ..
-In addition to the compensation above, Professor Lawrence Steinman received an annual retainer of \$90,000 for consulting services.
+Each non-employee director receives an annual retainer of \$50,000 plus an additional \$10,000 for each board committee that he or she chairs.
+A non-employee director serving as chairman of the board receives an additional annual retainer of \$100,000.
+The non-employee directors also receives stock options to purchase 100,000 shares of Common Stock of the Company, with 50% vesting after the first year and 50% vesting after the second year.
+In addition to the compensation above, Professor Lawrence Steinman also receives an annual retainer of \$90,000 for consulting services.

-Compensation under our non-employee director compensation policy is subject to the annual limits on non-employee director compensation set forth in the 2021 Incentive Plan, as described above, but such limits will not apply prior to the first calendar year following the calendar year in which the Initial Public Offering is completed.
+Compensation under our non-employee director compensation policy is subject to the annual limits on non-employee director compensation set forth in the 2021 Incentive Plan, as described above.
 Our board of directors or its authorized committee may modify the non-employee director compensation program from time to time in the exercise of its business judgment, taking into account such factors, circumstances and considerations as it shall deem relevant from time to time, subject to the annual limit on non-employee director compensation set forth in the 2021 Incentive Plan.
 As provided in the 2021 Incentive Plan, our board of directors or its authorized committee may make exceptions to this limit for individual non-employee directors in extraordinary circumstances, as the board of directors or its authorized committee may determine in its discretion.